programmatoroSeduto/ExperimentalRoboticsLab-Assignment-1/README.md

 ## A practical example

-In order to show you how the project work I think it is more useful to present you the log from the project, using this test configuration:
+In order to show you how the project works I think it is more useful to present you a possible log from the project, using this test configuration:

-- the item lists are reduced to only two elements.
-PLACE: bathroom, study.
-PERSON: plum,  mustard.
-WEAPON: revolver, dagger.
+- the item lists are reduced to only two elements per list.
+  - PLACE: bathroom, study.
+  - PERSON: plum,  mustard.
+  - WEAPON: revolver, dagger.
 - the maximum number of IDs is 4

 You can find both the log and the end ontology from the folder `/logs/test_20211109`.
 It was launched using the main launch file.
 Note that this file suppresses some logs, for example the ones from the cluedo_armor_interface.
 Only the logs belonging to the oracle and the robocluedo_main node are visible, since they are the most relevant nodes in the architecture.